eeshvardasikcm/eeshvardasikcm/archive.md

 I wouldn't stop working for Carbon Project unless I received a one time payment of no less than $5M.
 Hopefully, Carbon Project can use my help for some time.
-I am grateful for the opportunity to be a community contributor.
+I am grateful for the opportunity to become a community contributor.
 Carbon Project is the best opportunity available for my situation right now.
 I am dedicated to Carbon Project at least until 2024.
 No better option has been offered to me.
-It's possible I may stay with Carbon Project at least until version 1.0 is released around 2025.

 ### shrota-dev (Shrota Development)